 To Our Shareholders and Investors

-My name is Kazuo Takahashi , and I was appointed president on April 1, 2018.
+My name is Kazuo Takahashi and I am the president and representative director of Tokyu Corporation.
 I would like to take this opportunity to express my sincere gratitude for the understanding and support you have shown Tokyu Corporation and the Tokyu Group.

 Looking at the economy, while the corporate sector’s performance is said to be rallying moderately, the situation is unpredictable given the sluggish growth of domestic consumption and the uncertain outlook of international politics and external demand.
 Meanwhile, the business environment surrounding the Company is changing considerably in areas such as demographics, consumer behavior, points of contact with customers, business opportunities for the next generation, and the global market.

 In these circumstances, we launched a new three-year medium-term management plan, “Make the Sustainable Growth,” in April 2018.
 As a company that will celebrate its centenary in 2022, the plan sets out three sustainability targets (sustainable urban development, sustainable corporate development and sustainable HR development) as basic policies to embody our aim to be a company that continues to achieve sustainable growth over the next 100 years by addressing changes taking place around the world.
 The plan follows the long-term vision established in 2012, “Three No. 1s in Japan and One Tokyu.”